 • contains, conceals or links to malware, phishing material, scraping scripts or any other element likely to compromise the security of the Portal or of its Users;

-• misleads other Users about the identity, the qualifications or the role of the publisher (impersonation).
+• misleads other Users about the identity, the qualifications or the role of the content publisher (impersonation).

 VI.4 Moderation and Removal